 Assuming you're traveling on trains, be aware that large suitcases can't easily be accommodated.
 Overhead bin-size luggage will usually fit on the (not deep at all) storage rack above train seats.
 There is also usually a space behind the last row of seats on each train car where a larger case will fit.
 Only a few types of trains have limited luggage storage space at the ends of the cars.

 Smaller luggage will also fit more easily into lockers located in train stations.
-I've used lockers many times (in recent years, many are rentable using Suica) to temporarily store stuff while I'm out exploring during the day.
+I've used lockers many times (in recent years, most are rentable using Suica, not cash) to temporarily store stuff while I'm out exploring during the day.
 Lockers allow all-day storage until midnight from between ¥300-¥700, depending on the size.

 Luggage storage is also possible at your hotel, both if you arrive early or usually even if you've checked out, usually at no charge.
 Japan also has an efficient luggage forwarding/delivery system that can be used from airports, hotels and even convenience stores to your destination in that city or between cities, with delivery time depending on distance, but usually within a day.
 Here's more luggage information and pictures that illustrate luggage on trains, lockers and luggage forwarding.